manwar/perlweeklychallenge-club/challenge-176/james-smith/README.md

 This works for any prime `$p` for which the repeating sequence has size `$p-1`.
 Now if we go back to **Challenge 139 - Task 2 - Long Primes** we just worked these out.
 So we have a quick way to find solutions {not guaranteeing there are no others in between)

-We generate these with this code... we have our long prime code for before.
+We generate these with this code... we have our long prime code from before.
 But for each long prime we keep the sequence and find any rotation which starts with a "1" and is less that "10/6" or "1666666............."
 This is in the `map` (rotations) `grep` starts with ` `grep` less than `16666...`.
 There are roughly "`p/15`" solutions for each value of long prime `p`.

 This becomes the code below.
 If we run this to the 5,000th long prime `144,983`.
 This generates `22,642,428` solutions to this problem - on the test machine this took about 4 hours 15 minutes. {Output file size is approx 1.95 Tbytes)